-Seq1 Seq2 Sequence Type 0 0 The channel sequencer is not used.
-The analog channel, selected by programming the ADD2 bit to ADD0 bit in the control register, selects the next channel for conversion.
+Seq1 Seq2 Description 0 0 The channel sequencer is not used.
+The analog channel, selected by programming the ADD2 to ADD0 bits in the control register, selects the next channel for conversion.
 0 1 Uses the sequence of channels that were previously programmed in the sequence register for conversion.
 The AD7328 starts converting on the lowest channel in the sequence.
 The channels are converted in ascending order.
 If uninterrupted, the AD7328 keeps converting the sequence.
 The range for each channel defaults to the range previously written into the corresponding range register.
-1 0 Used in conjunction with the channel address bits in the control register.
-This allows continuous conversions on a consecutive sequence of channels, from Channel 0 up to and including a final channel selected by the channel address bits in the control register.
+1 0 This configuration is used in conjunction with the channel address bits in the control register.
+This allows continuous conversions on a consecutive sequence of channels, from Channel 0 through a final channel selected by the channel address bits in the control register.
 The range for each channel defaults to the range previously written into the corresponding range register.
 1 1 The channel sequencer is not used.
 The analog channel, selected by programming the ADD2 bit to ADD0 bit in the control register, selects the next channel for conversion.